-If you have landed in this page is because you aim to get started with the Kafka Topology Builder.
+If you have landed in this page is because you aim to get started with Julie Ops.
 To get you started we recommend:

-- Want a quickstart ? checkout our demo in https://github.com/purbon/kafka-topology-builder-demo. - New to gitops and kafka, check the Core Concepts page. - If you are ready to jump in, start with the How to setup a full workflow (by example).
+- Want a quickstart ? checkout our demo in [here]. - New to gitops and kafka, check the Core Concepts page. - If you are ready to jump in, start with the How to setup a full workflow (by example).